Ohtar10/angular-training/README.md

 ```

 ### Creating pipes
-Pipes are usefult for transforming data before displaying in in the web page.
+Pipes are useful for transforming data before displaying in in the web page.
 Pipes are similar to components and services.
 We can generate them with Angular CLI.
 ```
 ng generate pipe pipe_name
 ```